 Woodstock Hospital is an affiliate site of the Ontario Breast Screening Program (OBSP).

-OBSP recommends that women between the ages of 50-74 have a screening mammogram every 1-2 years.
-Women ages 30-69 who are confirmed to be a high risk of developing breast cancer can be screened once a year with a Mammogram and breast MRI.
+The Ontario Breast Screening Program (OBSP) is a province-wide, organized cancer screening program that provides high-quality breast cancer screening throughout Ontario to 2 groups of women.
+The OBSP recommends that women between the ages of 50-74 get screened every 2 years with mammography and women ages 30-69 who are confirmed to be a high risk of developing breast cancer get screened once a year with a mammogram and breast MRI.

 Women can be determined high risk if they have a referral from their physician and fall into the following risk categories: